dotnet/linker/docs/serialization.md

 - Public parameterless instance constructors

 Note that in general, private members and static members are not preserved, nor are methods or events (other than the mentioned constructor).

+In addition, the linker marks:
+- Any discovered root members (from the attribute-based root discovery)
+  - including private members
+  - including static members
+  - including fields/properties/methods/events

 ## What doesn't work